dima-lech/linux-course-qemu-lab/README.md

 This repository walks through:
 * Setting up QEMU to emulate ARM target
-* Building custom (minimal) Linux environment, including busybox
+* Building custom (minimal) Linux environment, including Busybox
 * Running resulting images in QEMU

 ***NOTE***: scripts are provided here for ease of usage.
 It is ***very*** recommended to read through the scripts to understand what is being done, better yet to perform each action manually.